DrewLazzeriKitware/IsWeb3OpenScienceYet/README.md

 # Is Web3 Open Science Yet?
-This repo aspires to track the progress of the Web3 community as it utilizes p2p networks, incentive engineering, and p2p networks to solve problems in Open Science.
+This repo aspires to track the progress of the Web3 community as it utilizes cryptography, incentive engineering, and p2p networks to solve problems in Open Science.
 Inspired by https://www.arewewebyet.org/.

 This is work in progress and we need your contributions!
 Open an issue to start a conversation about a problem, a project, or a way forward.